cakravue/sikhliterature/web/docs/panth-prakash/volume-1/episode-16.md

 on to me.* And he sent letters out to the saṅgats: come and take the pāhul of the khanda.

-**[7]** *Drink the pāhul of the khanda and be made fierce, and now take the killing of the Turks (Bhangu's word for a Muslim of any origin) in hand.
+**[7]** *Drink the pāhul of the khanda and be made fierce, and now take the killing of the Turks in hand.
 Power has come into the pāhul of the khanda: the Turks will run, and the Panth will stand.*

 **[8]** What the Satguru said, the Majhails (the Sikhs of the Majha, the country round Amritsar) took